-- high level of income and prospects of some capital appreciation by accessing a portfolio of both equity and fixed income securities worldwide via a single fund - invest for the medium to long term
+- interest income and capital appreciation by investing in companies across a wide range of infrastructure-related sectors and countries - invest for the medium to long term

 Risk Considerations The risks listed below are the main risks of the Fund.
 Investors should be aware that other risks may also be relevant to this Fund from time to time.
 Please refer to the Section "Risk Considerations" for a full description of these risks.